If you’re a typical car washer, one that sticks to the basic water and soap, then you may never have thought about car wax before.

 Step 1: Start With a Wash

-When you do this, all chemicals found in the pre-wax cleaner will easily get right to the wax layer of the car.
+When you do this, all chemicals found in the pre-wax cleaner will easily get right to the existing wax layer of the car.
 Otherwise, they will have to try eating through all of the layers of dirt and grime first.

 Step 2: Dry Everything